kenji-yamane/pq-deadlock/README.md

 Implementation of the Kshemkalyani-Singhal Algorithm for P-out-of-Q Model on a simulation of a distributed system with ipc

-## Instructions
+## Compilation instructions

+The only needed dependency in this project is go version 1.17.

 To build all targets:
 ```bash
 make build-all
 ```

+## Execution instructions

-Then, to execute a simulation of three different processes, first instantiate the processes simulators:
+To execute a simulation of three different processes, first instantiate the processes simulators:
 ```bash
 make p1-3